speced/spec-dfn-contract/README.md

-# Specification definitions contract
+# Definitions Contract

-This document defines the "specification definitions contract", known herein as, "the contract".
+This document defines the Definitions Contract for technical specifications; known herein as _the contract_.

 The contract standardizes definitions (i.e., `<dfn>` or `h1`-`h6` elements) and corresponding attributes and values are marked-up.

-Specifications that conform to the contract are, with the help of reference databases, able to unambiguously cross-reference each other's definitions.
+Specifications that conform to the contract can unambiguously cross-reference each others' definitions.
+This is done through with the aid of reference database, which can be built by processing definitions that conform to this document.

 ## Some examples